heyyyitsmarcus/heyyyitsmarcus.github.io/index.md

 * Lab 5

     Lab 5, part 2 was one of my favorites because it was one of the first labs that bridged the gap between computer science and math to convert a decimal amount of feet to feet and inches.
-I was able to seperate a decimal value into its integer componenet and its decimal component.
-Using this, I was able to calculate how much inches was in the decimal component, and returned the results.
+I was able to separate a decimal value into its integer component and its decimal component.
+Using this, I calculated how many inches were in the decimal component, and returned the results.
 This worked for any given number, even negative ones.

 * Lab 6

     Lab 6, part 2 was another one of my favorites because it created a fully functioning blackjack score calculator.
 Blackjack is one of my favorite card games to play with friends, and being able to build a calculator that works every time felt very rewarding.
-I think with this experience, I can begin to develop more and more game scoring systems, possibly even creating an entire game myself.
+With this experience, I can begin to develop more and more game-scoring systems, possibly even creating an entire game myself.

-* Lab boo
+* Lab 11

-    Lab boo, part 2
+    Lab 11, part 2 was my final favorite lab activity because it was where we began to delve into object-oriented programming.
+We were tasked with creating a guessing game that keeps track of how many turns a user has left before they get a “Game over” message.
+Decrementing the number of turns each time a user guesses while simultaneously checking if their guess is correct was a challenge, but it was rewarding to complete it.